Lens Implant is a great option for people who hate having to put on reading glasses.

 Tecnis ZLBoo Diffractive Mulitfocal Lens

-One of the lenses used at Macquarie Street Eye Laser Centre is from a company called Abbott and is called the Tecnis ZLB00 diffractive multifocal lens.
+One of the lens implants used at Macquarie Street Eye Laser Centre is from a company called Abbott and is called the Tecnis ZLB00 diffractive multifocal lens.

 Diffractive multifocal intraocular lenses distribute light to different focal lengths based on the diffractive pattern on the lens surface.
 Optical rings are present in these lenses that create two focal points, one for distance and one for near.
 IOL’s based on this concept have proven to be provide excellent distance, reading vision and are effective in correcting presbyopia.